Bipedal Robot Running: Human-like Actuation Timing Using Fast and Slow Adaptations: Method

 The equation of motion is given by

-where $\bm{q} = [x,y]^\top$. $M(\bm{q})$, $H(\bm{q},\dot{\bm{q}})$, $G(\bm{q})$, and $\bm{T}$ represent inertia matrix, Coriolis and centrifugal forces, conservative forces, and actuator input, respectively.
-According to human parameter~\cite{Geyer2006}, we set $m=50$~[kg], $l_0=1$~[m], $k=8000$~[N/m], $c=20$~[Ns/m], and $g=9.8$~[m/s$^2$].
+where $\bm{q} = [x,y]^\top$. $M$, $D(\bm{q},\bm{\dot{q}})$, $G(\bm{q})$, and $\bm{T}$ represent inertia matrix, dumping terms, conservative forces, and actuator input, respectively.
+(For details, see Appendix.~A.) According to human parameter~\cite{Geyer2006}, we set $m=50$~[kg], $l_0=1$~[m], $k=8000$~[N/m], $c=20$~[Ns/m], and $g=9.8$~[m/s$^2$].
 Furthermore, we heuristically set $\varepsilon=4$, $\beta=0.6$, $\tau_{\rm c}=52$~[Nm], and $\gamma^{\rm td}=\pi/6$~[rad].
 Because our model involves a massless leg, control torque terms related to leg inertia (Fig.~\ref{fig:CPG_PF}) are omitted in the simulation.
 When the step number is odd, the right leg CPG controls the leg, and when it is even, the left CPG controls the leg.